elfenware/badger/README.md

 ## Developing and building

-Development is targeted at [elementary OS] Hera.
+Development is targeted at [elementary OS].
 If you want to hack on and build Badger yourself, you'll need the following dependencies:

 * libgranite-dev